bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 - `#enable-fast-unload` = Enable
 - `#smooth-scrolling` = Enable
 - `#enable-gpu-rasterization` = Force Enable for all layers
+- `#lcd-text-aa` = Enable
+- `#enable-tcp-fast-open` = Enable
 - `#enable-zero-copy` = Enable
+- `#num-raster-threads` = 4

 Restart browser.
 OK.
-Since now Google Chrome will try to use hardware GPU rendereing and even 1080p/60fps Youtube videos will play smooth and tear-free.
+Since now Google Chrome will try to use hardware GPU rendereing all the time and even 1080p/60fps Youtube videos will play smooth and tear-free.